yashodhanketkar/arsg/README.md

 ### Phase 1

--	Build a simple 4-parameter scoring system, with bias as the fourth parameter.
+-	[X] Build a simple 4-parameter scoring system, with bias as the fourth parameter.
+(Completed)
--	Create test cases and a score converter for sites based on user preferences.
+-	[X] Create test cases and a score converter for sites based on user preferences.
+(Completed)

 ### Phase 2

--	Make the system more customizable by allowing users to add or remove parameters.
--	Enable the application to import and export JSON files from tracking platforms, allowing users to upload their list with minimal hassle.
+-	[X] Enable the application to export JSON files
+-	[X] Add a UI-based control system.
+-	[X] Provide executable releases.

 ### Phase 3

+-	[ ] Make the system more customizable by allowing users to add or remove parameters.
+-	[ ] Include in-application documentation.

+### Phase 4

--	Add API support for major tracking platforms such as MyAnimeList, AniList, etc.
+-	[ ] Add API support for major tracking platforms such as MyAnimeList, AniList, etc.
--	Add a UI-based control system.
--	Include in-application documentation.
--	Provide executable releases.
+-	[ ] Enable the application to import and export JSON files wrt tracking platforms, allowing users to upload their list with minimal hassle.

 License
 -------